Unrecognizable Yet Identifiable: Image Distortion with Preserved Embeddings: Background

 The embedding model is an excellent tool for various problems, not only in terms of computational efficiency but also since we can encapsulate core patterns in data using only hundreds of numbers (instead of ten thousands of them).
 For example, consider papers \citep{geoposition_1} and \citep{geoposition_2}, where embeddings store information about geographical position (for more examples, see \autoref{section:triplet_network}).

-Denote by $\theta_F$ parametrization of an embedding model $\mathcal{F}$.
-Similarly to \textit{FaceNet} paper by \citet{facenet}, we limit the output to the unit hypersphere $S^{m-1} \triangleq \{\mathbf{x} \in \mathbb{R}^m: \|\mathbf{x}\|_2 = 1\}$ with the embedding size of $m$.
+Similarly to \textit{FaceNet} paper by \citet{facenet}, we limit the output to the unit hypersphere $S^{m-1} = \{\mathbf{x} \in \mathbb{R}^m: \|\mathbf{x}\|_2 = 1\}$ with the embedding size of $m$.
 This step is optional, though: in fact, any function $\mathcal{F}$ might be provided, not limited to deep learning ones, as long as the gradient descent algorithm can be applied.

 The main purpose of our neural network is to create ``similar'' embeddings for images from the same class and ``different'' for ones from different classes.
 We define the measure of ``distinctiveness'' as follows: